-- 1. Remove all filters and discard if beyond their usable life (greater than six months from initial service) - 2.
+- 1. Remove all filters and discard if beyond their usable life (greater than six months from initial service) and/ or following manufacturers' protocol usage for filters. - 2.
 Clean respirator by: - a.
 Remove face piece (if full face) and cartridges - b.
 Wash face piece and respirator in cleaning solution/disinfectant - c.
 Rinse in warm water - d.
 Let air dry - e.
 Inspect valves, head straps and other parts to ensure proper function - f.
 Reassemble and place in storage bag - g.
 Prepared cleaning/disinfection solutions specified for respirator use may be employed as an alternative